BkRqbbit/Learning/HTML/README.md

 `<title>...</title>`

+Popular search engines do use the title text to determine the keyword relevance of the web and even display the title on the search results page.\
+The content of the title tag can be used to improve the seo of your site!

+It is recommended that your text title always includes the organization's name.\
+This way you can improve your presence online which

 #### Character set
 As you may know, each language that exists around the world, has its unique characters to write.\
 Each country may have support for the different characters.